refinedev/refine/documentation/blog/2022-08-20-neumorphic-css.md

 <br/>

 The following are crucial guidelines from this recipe:
-- Elements have background colours that match the parent element's background.
+- Elements have background colors that match the parent element's background.
 - Elements have almost transparent or no border.
 - Shadows are in pairs, one with positive values and the other with negative values.

 ## Neumorphism in Accessibility/User Experience
-The main issue Neumorphism has in terms of accessibility is contrast; you'll notice that most Neumorphic designs use a grey-on-white colour scheme making it challenging for people to see if not implemented well, especially in bright light.
+The main issue Neumorphism has in terms of accessibility is contrast; you'll notice that most Neumorphic designs use a grey-on-white color scheme making it challenging for people to see if not implemented well, especially in bright light.

 The image below displays an original Neumorphic design and the outcome under low vision.